wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Cleric/Martyr_Domain.md

 ###### Clad in Grace (1st Level)

-Starting at 1st level, while you are not wearing any armor, your Armor Class equals `10 + your Constitution modifier + your Wisdom modifier`.
+While you are not wearing any armor, your Armor Class equals `10 + your Constitution modifier + your Wisdom modifier`.
 You can use a shield and still gain this benefit.

 ###### Relieve Suffering (1st & 9th Level) {#Martyr_Domain_relieve_suffering}